utah-cs3550-fa25/assignments/hw3.md

     from django.contrib.auth.models import User

-This imports the authentication system's `User` class, which we'll be using to represent Dishbook users.
+This imports the Django authentication system's `User` class, which we'll be using for Dishbook.

 Define a model in this class called `Recipe`.
 It should contain the following fields with appropriate types: